temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 When you start a Temporal Workflow, the Workflow and its Activities get scheduled on the Temporal Service's [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
 A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and polls the Task Queue for tasks related to those Workflows and Activities.
 After the Worker runs the code, it communicates the results back to the Temporal Service where they're stored in the Event History.
 This records the Workflow's entire execution, enabling features like fault tolerance by allowing the Workflow to replay in case of Worker crashes or restarts.

-To define a Worker, you use the Temporal SDK to define a Worker Program.
+You use the Temporal SDK to define a Worker Program.

 In your Worker Program, you need to specify the name of the Task Queue, which must match the Task Queue name used whenever you interact with a Workflow from a client application.
 This ensures that the Worker processes tasks for the correct Workflow.
 The Task Queue name is a case-insensitive string.
 To ensure consistency and avoid errors, define the Task Queue name as a constant that can be reused throughout your code.